 In order to be able to determine the value of a property in the event of sale, we compare the property with similar ones (in the same district, for example, or the same type, location and year of construction) which have recently been sold.

 The rate of the OZB tax is a percentage of the WOZ valued determined (percentage x WOZ value).

 The following percentages are valid for tax year 2019

 |Occupier's tax||not applicable||0,22688 %|

 What should I do if I disagree with the OZB tax bill?

-If you disagree with the OZB or WOZ tax bill, you can lodge an objection within 6 weeks of the date on the tax bill, in one of two ways:
+If you disagree with the OZB or WOZ tax bill, call us at 14 040.
+If we don't come to an agreement you can lodge an objection within 6 weeks of the date on the tax bill, in one of two ways:

 - Online, or